-2.6.2 Timber quality, products and prices
+2.6.2.
+Timber quality, products and prices

-No attempt is made in this study to quantify the effects of management on timber quality in the different scenarios, although understanding of the effects of silviculture on timber quality continues to increase (Macdonald and Hubert, 2002; Moore et al., 2009;

-Macdonald et al., 2010).
+No attempt is made in this study to quantify the effects of management on timber quality in the different scenarios, although understanding of the effects of silviculture on timber quality continues to increase (Macdonald and Hubert, 2002; Moore et al., 2009; Macdonald et al., 2010).
 Explicitly modelling the effects on quality might facilitate more sophisticated modelling of product assortments and therefore revenues.
 The current approach to product assortments is basic, and is designed simply to optimise the proportion of logs.
-This will obviously lead to sub-optimal financial results if other products command higher prices, as is currently the case with small dimension fencing material in Wales (Roger Nock, pers. comm.).
+This will obviously lead to sub-optimal financial results if other products, such as fencing material, command higher prices.